-FLY’s Aftercare Program serves youth who are in long-term detention.
+FLY’s Reentry Program serves youth who are in long-term detention.
 While incarcerated, youth receive FLY’s legal education classes.
 Following their release, their legal education teachers become their case managers and work one-on-one with the youth for up to six months.
 Together, they create an individualized plan and set and achieve goals that will help the youth reintegrate successfully into their communities.

 Middle School Law Program

 FLY’s Middle School Program offers an age-appropriate version of our legal education course to 7th and 8th graders.
 Youth at greatest risk of dropping out of school then receive case management during the school year in order to prevent them from entering the juvenile justice system and help them successfully engage in school.

 FLY is proud to be a part of a collaborative effort that has seen a 77% reduction of juvenile incarceration in Santa Clara County and a 65% reduction in San Mateo County since 2000.

 Known for finding creative solutions to complex systems problems, FLY is often invited to the table to participate and collaborate in system reform efforts in our established jurisdictions.
 We actively participate in several juvenile justice work groups and committees.

 In addition, to help our system partners maximize their effectiveness, FLY has designed workshops and focus groups in which probation youth research, analyze, and propose adaptations to juvenile justice policies and procedures.
 FLY has also trained and equipped alumni youth to advocate for system-involved and gang-impacted teens on a national scale.